-IGETC Area 5B, 5C CSUGE Area B2.
-B3

-Prerequisite: Completion of intermediate Algebra or equivalent or higher, or placement by multiple measures

-In this course the student learns to identify and describe basic physiological processes of living things, basic cellular and subcellular organization, and morphology and diversity of major plant phyla.
+IGETC Area 5B, 5C CSUGE Area B2, B3 Prerequisite: Completion of intermediate Algebra or equivalent or higher, or placement by multiple measures Lecture: 3 hours; Lab: 6 hours In this course the student learns to identify and describe basic physiological processes of living things, basic cellular and subcellular organization, and morphology and diversity of major plant phyla.
 The student will also learn to apply the principles of genetics to the analysis of natural selection, population studies, and speciation.